What are Antimicrobial Agents?

 Examples: Antibiotics, antiseptics, and disinfectants.
 Let us look at some antimicrobial agents and their types with examples.

-Antimicrobial agents are used to prevent the infections and disease caused due to pathogens.
+Antimicrobial agents are used to preventing infections and diseases caused by pathogens.
 Different types of antimicrobial drugs are commonly available.
 These are as follows:

-- Antibacterial drug: A drug which is used to inhibit the pathogenic activity of bacteria is called as antibacterial drugs.
+- Antibacterial drug: A drug that is used to inhibit the pathogenic activity of bacteria is called an antibacterial drug.
 Example: Zithromax.

-- Antifungal drug: A drug which is used to prevent the fungal activity in the host is calledan antifungal drug.
-Example:
+- Antifungal drug: A drug that is used to prevent fungal activity in the host is called an antifungal drug.
+Example: Miconazole

-- Antiparasitic drug: A drug which is used to prevent the growth of pathogenic parasites.
+- Antiparasitic drug: A drug that is used to prevent the growth of pathogenic parasites.
 Example: Anthelmintics

 Antibiotics are the substances which are derived from one microorganism in order to kill another microorganism.
 Antibiotics are effective against bacterial, fungal and parasitic infections.
 But, antibiotics are not helpful against viral infections.

-In 1908, a German bacteriologist, Paul Ehrlich had developed a synthetic component from an arsenic based structures for the treatment of syphilis, which is called as arsphenamine or salvarsan.
+In 1908, a German bacteriologist, Paul Ehrlich developed a synthetic component from an arsenic-based structure for the treatment of syphilis, which is called as arsphenamine or salvarsan.

 Then, in 1929, Alexander Fleming discovered Penicillin from the fungus Penicillium notatum.
-Penicillin is used to treat different type of bacterial infections.
+Penicillin is used to treat different types of bacterial infections.

 Two types of antibiotics are commonly available.
 These are as follows:

-- Bactericidal antibiotics – These antibiotics are have killing effects on bacteria.
+- Bactericidal antibiotics – These antibiotics had killing effects on bacteria.
 Example: Penicillin, Aminoglycosides, Ofloxacin.